 Birthplace: Rye, New York, United States of Americasee more on Justin Henry

 Carl Dean Switzer was an American actor, professional dog breeder and hunting guide.
 Switzer began his career as a child actor in the mid-1930s appearing in the Our Gang short subjects series as Alfalfa, one of the series' most popular and best-remembered characters.
 After leaving the series in 1940, Switzer struggled to find substantial roles due to typecasting.
 As an adult, he appeared mainly in bit parts and B-movies.
 He later became a dog breeder and hunting guide.
 Switzer married in 1954 and had one son before divorcing in 1956.
 In January 1959, he was fatally shot by an acquaintance over a dispute about money. ...more on Wikipedia

-Birthplace: Paris, Illinois, United States of Americasee more on Carl Switzer
+Birthplace: USA, Paris, Illinoissee more on Carl Switzer